 Home

 Bomarea edulis

 Pretty in pink!
-The Pink Bomarea (Bomarea edulis) is a gorgeous tropical vine that you're not likely to find in nurseries.
-It's a member of the Alstroemeria family and is related to Lilies.
-The showy flower sprays appear from spring through fall, with their unusual color combination of bright pink and chartreuse.
-This is a hard-to-find plant that's rarely available in the U.S.
+The Pink Bomarea (Bomarea edulis) is a gorgeous vine that you're not likely to find in the nurseries.
+Bomareas are related to Alstroemeria, the "Peruvian Lily" seen in floral arrangements.
+The showy flower sprays of the Pink Bomarea appear throughout most of the year, with their unusual color combination of bright pink and chartreuse.
+It is rare in cultivation, and rarely seen for sale.

 Bomarea edulis

-The Pink Bomarea is a tuberous perennial with attractive, twining shoots.
-The vine climbs 10 to 12 feet tall, although it can be kept shorter.
-The flower clusters appear on the tips of the shoots from about May through December here in San Francisco, and all year long when grown indoors.
-Unlike some other Bomareas, the blooms in each cluster open over a period of several weeks, instead of all at once, so you get to enjoy them longer!
-Each cluster can have 25 blooms in all, with about half of them open at a time.
-The species name "edulis" refers to how the tubers are edible, supposedly tasting like potatoes.
-Personally, i grow this vine for the flowers!
+The Pink Bomarea is a tuberous vine with attractive, twining shoots.
+The plant climbs about 10 feet tall (3 meters), although it may be kept shorter.
+The flower clusters appear on the tips of the shoots from about May through December here in San Francisco.
+If grown indoors, it can bloom all year long!
+Each cluster can have up to 25 blooms, which hummingbirds like to visit.
+The species name "edulis" refers to the edible nature of the tuber, which reportedly taste like potatoes.
+Personally i grow this vine for the flowers!

 The Pink Bomarea is native to Central and South America.
-Unlike most Bomareas, which come from cool highlands, this one comes from warmer, lower elevations, so it's definitely worth a try in warmer areas like Florida.
-The tubers are probably root-hardy to the low 20s, but i would protect the plant from frost the first year.
-You may grow it in a 5 gallon pot and move it indoors over the winter.
-This species is usually evergreen when kept above 40 degrees F.
+Unlike most Bomareas, which come from cool highlands and resent heat, this one comes from warmer, lower elevations, so it might be able to tolerate warmer climates like Florida.
+The tubers are probably hardy to the low 20s (-5°C), but i recommend protecting the plant from frost for at least the first year.
+Adult plants are easily kept in a 5 gallon (20 liter) pot.
+It is often evergreen when kept above 40 degrees F (5°C).

 Bomarea edulis

 Filtered sun or morning sun is preferred.
-Give it some shade from hot afternoon sun.
+Protect it from strong afternoon sun.
 It does not need a lot of sun to thrive - just bright light.
-It prefers rich, well-draining soil that's kept moist.
-Give it something to climb around, like a 6-foot trellis.
-This is a tetraploid species, so it is very vigorous.
-If the shoots grow too long, simply wrap them around the trellis.
-More growing tips for it are here.
+It likes well-draining soil that is kept moist.
+Adult plants should be given something to twine around, like a 6-foot (2 meter) trellis.
+If the shoots grow too long, simply wrap them down and around the trellis; don't cut them, since they flower from the tips.
+This is vigorous, fast-growing species that flowers at a young age.

+Home